 Baltimore won 8-3.
 What could have been a 4½-game lead over the Rays heading into a 10-game trip that starts in Tampa today is just a two-game lead over the Orioles.
 And Girardi had no one to blame but himself.

 Imagine that: Girardi, the binder-toting micromanager who has never met a pitching change that he didn't like, getting burned for not making one.

 "That was my decision, okay, to leave him in there," Girardi said, his voice rising, when asked a third time for an explanation.
 He had to be pressed because his answer made no sense.

 He said he stuck with the flat-lining Hughes because there were no outs, and had he gone to righty Cody Eppley, he’d have to use left-handed Boone Logan to face DH Chris Davis before bringing in another righty to face third baseman Manny Machado to finish the inning.

-No. You do NOT bring in a pitcher to face one batter.
+No. You do not bring in a pitcher to face only one batter.
 Ever.
 That is blatant stupidity.

 I don't give a damn what your binder or "the book" -- as in "he manages by the book" -- says.
 Use your eyes!
 If a pitcher is pitching well, you leave him in.
 If he's not, you get another pitcher ready to come in.

 If you know you're going to need a lefty pitcher in the coming inning, bring that pitcher in to start the inning.
 Don't waste 2 pitchers when 1 will do just fine.